saniauzma/Twitter_Kafka_Pyspark_ETL_Pipeline/README.md

 ksqlDB Server is [UP]
 Control Center is [UP]
 ```
-Go to localhost:9021 and create a topic named "twitter" in the confluent kafka cluster
+Go to localhost:9021 and create a topic named "twitter" in the confluent kafka cluster.

 To verify if kafka is working fine, we can run producer and consumer in separate terminals and produce and consume data.